OI-wiki/i18n/docs/ds/hash.md

 ## Hash table

 [Hash table](https://en.wikipedia.org/wiki/Hash_table), also known as hash map, is a data structure that stores data in the form of "key-value".
 The so-called storage of data in the form of "key-value" means that any key corresponds uniquely to a certain location in memory.
 You only need to enter the searched value key to quickly find its corresponding value.
 The hash table can be understood as a kind of advanced array.
-The index of this array can be a large integer, floating point number, string or even a structure.
+The index of this array can be a large integer, a floating point number, a string, or even a structure.

 ## Hash function